 McGuire's Famous Sign

-McGuire's Irish Pub may not be limited to Pensacola alone, but if you're looking for menu not centered around fish- or a place with some character that don't involve fish (or looking for a traditional steak house) this is a good choice.
+McGuire's Irish Pub may not be lining the peach, but if you're looking for menu not centered around fish- or a place with some character that don't involve fish, or just a place with great character, McGuires this is a good choice.
 In addition to steaks and ales, the menu includes several other traditional Irish fares as well.
 (I recommend the shepherds pie.)

 Originally opened in 1977 the steak house moved to it's current location in 1982, where it is decorated with over 1 million signed dollar bills hanging from the ceiling and walls.